DataScienceSpecialization/courses/07_RegressionModels/01_05_linearRegression/index.md

 = \beta_0 + a \beta_1 + \beta_1 (X_i - a) + \epsilon_i
 = \tilde \beta_0 + \beta_1 (X_i - a) + \epsilon_i
 $$
-So, shifting you $X$ values by value $a$ changes the intercept, but not the slope.
+So, shifting your $X$ values by value $a$ changes the intercept, but not the slope.
 * Often $a$ is set to $\bar X$ so that the intercept is interpretted as the expected response at the average $X$ value.

 ---